pygame/pygame/docs/reST/ref/display.rst

 .. function:: mode_ok

-   | :sl:`pick the best color depth for a display mode`
+   | :sl:`Pick the best color depth for a display mode`
    | :sg:`mode_ok(size, flags=0, depth=0) -> depth`

    This function uses the same arguments as ``pygame.display.set_mode()``.
-It is used to depermine if a requested display mode is available.
+It is used to determine if a requested display mode is available.
 It will return 0 if the display mode cannot be set.
 Otherwise it will return a pixel depth that best matches the display asked for.